Sexual Assault Lawyers in Madison, Wisconsin

 Many individuals charged with sexual assault feel there is no viable defense to defend themselves against their charges.
 However, there are several defense strategies that an experienced attorney can use to build a defense on your behalf.
 They include:

-• The defendant is innocent of the charges that have been leveled against them.
-However, this can be extremely difficult in sexual assault cases without the help of an attorney, who can review the prosecution’s evidence and look to see if the accused has an alibi and therefore did not have sexual contact with the victim.
+- The defendant is innocent of the charges that have been leveled against them.
+However, this can be extremely difficult in sexual assault cases without the help of an attorney, who can review the prosecution’s evidence and look to see if the accused has an alibi and, therefore, did not have sexual contact with the victim

-• The alleged victim falsified their statement with intent to harm the defendant.
-A well-experienced attorney can work with the defendant to understand why the accuser would make a false claim against them.
+- The alleged victim falsified their statement with intent to harm the defendant.
+A well-experienced attorney can work with the defendant to understand why the accuser would make a false claim against them

 How Can Your Sexual Assault Lawyers Help Me With My Case?

 If you have been arrested and charged with the crime of sexual assault, you must hire an experienced lawyer immediately.
-Our law firm has the resources and insight necessary to defend you against these serious charges.
+Our Dane County law office is dedicated to providing anyone accused of a sex crime with a solid criminal defense.

 For example, we can hire expert witnesses to analyze DNA evidence to help exclude you as a perpetrator in a sexual assault.
-Additionally, our attorneys are skilled negotiators and will work with the prosecution to reduce or dismiss your charges.
+Additionally, depending on the facts of the case, we may be able to obtain evidence to prove the alleged victim misidentified you as the perpetrator.

-Sexual assault charges can have a long-lasting negative impact on your life and cause you to be labeled as a sex offender.
-Contact Casper Mehlos Law Group, LLC, of Madison, WI, by calling (608) 820-8926 and asking to schedule a free initial consultation to discuss your case and protect your future.
+Contact Casper Mehlos Law Group, of Madison, WI, by calling (608) 820-8926 and asking to schedule a free initial consultation to discuss your case and protect your future.